emberjs/guides/source/localizable/tutorial/simple-component.md

 Ember will then go into the `actions` hash and call the `toggleImageSize` function.

 An "actions hash" is an object in the component that contains functions.
-These functions are called when various UI actions occur, stemming mostly from user interaction such as a click event.
+These functions are called when the user interacts with the UI, such as clicking.

 Let's create the `toggleImageSize` function and toggle the `isWide` property on our component: